-How afternoon tea found it’s way into English culture
+How afternoon tea found its way into English culture

 Tea consumption increased dramatically during the early nineteenth century and it is around this time that Anna, the 7th Duchess of Bedford is said to have complained of "having that sinking feeling" during the late afternoon.

 At the time it was usual for people to take only two main meals a day, breakfast, and dinner at around 8 o'clock in the evening.
-The solution for the Duchess was a pot a tea and a light snack, taken privately in her boudoir during the afternoon.
+The solution for the Duchess was a pot of tea and a light snack, taken privately in her boudoir during the afternoon.

 Later friends were invited to join her in her rooms at Woburn Abbey and this summer practice proved so popular that the Duchess continued it when she returned to London, sending cards to her friends asking them to join her for "tea and a walk in the fields."
 Other social hostesses quickly picked up on the idea and the practice became respectable enough to move it into the drawing room.